 Day 1: Cusco- Huchuyqosqo- Aguas Calientes.

-We will pick you up from your hotel at 5:30 a.m. and travel by car to Moray and Salinas, ancient Incan archaeolocial sites were you will have a walking tour.
-We will then continue by car to the village of Cuper, located at (3750m/12,300ft), the beginning of your trek.
+We will pick you up from your hotel at 6:00 a.m. and travel by car to the village of Cuper, located at (3750m/12,300ft), the beginning of your trek.
 From here, we will walk for 3 hours through some very beautiful landscapes, lagoons, and indigenous communities until we arrive at the archaeolocial complex of Huch’uyQosqo.
 Once we arrive, we will stop for half an hour and enjoy a packed lunch.
 After lunch, you will have a walking tour of this amazing Incan site.

 We will spend an hour exploring Huch’uyQosqo before we continue our hike, walking 2 and a half hours downhill to Lamay in the Sacred Valley.
 Once we reach Lamay, a car will transport us to the town of Ollantaytambo.